-- Catch up on conversation with old friends and family members without being interrupted a zillion times for snacks, pooh pooh, shoe laces, sibling rivalry… you get it, right?
+6.)
+Catch up on conversation with old friends and family members without being interrupted a zillion times!
+It’s so hard to talk and catch up when you have to stop to get for snacks, wipe pooh pooh, tie shoe laces, referee sibling rivalry… you get it, right?
 How many times have you been to brunch with an old friends, had to bring your child (or children) and well, there wasn’t much opportunity for meaningful conversation?
 Yes, good old conversation.

 Convinced to travel solo yet?